Wentz Should Request That They Pay Peters - GCOBB.COM

 The Eagles will definitely be the favorites in the game, but the one advantage Washington could have, would be if their talented defensive front takes over the game because of their ability to put pressure on Wentz.
 Make no mistake about it, Washington rivals every team in the league when it comes to pure talent on their defensive front.

-Ryan Kerrigan, who has been a pain in the “you know what” for the Eagles, will be rushing Wentz from the Birds right side.
-That will be a problem, but I’m assuming Eagles Pro Bowl right tackle, Lane Johnson will be back from the injured list in time to battle Kerrigan.
+The Washington Football Team will have four number one draft picks attacking the Eagles offensive line on Sunday.
+In addition to Young, Montez Sweat will be rushing Wentz from the Birds right side.
+Washington got him last year in the first round out of Mississippi State.
+I’m hoping Eagles Pro Bowl right tackle, Lane Johnson will be back from the injured list in time to battle Sweat.
 Inside at the defensive tackle positions for Washington will be two former Alabama Crimson Tide number one draft picks, Jonathan Allen and Da’Ran Payne.
 They are sure to give center Jason Kelce, right guard Isaac Seumalo and whomever starts at right guard all they can handle.
 I can guarantee you that defensive coordinator Jack Del Rio and head coach Ron Rivera have put together pass rush pressure schemes to force every Eagles offensive lineman to prove he can block the guy in front of him one-on-one.
+Del Rio was defensive coordinator for some of those awesome Baltimore Ravens defenses and Rivera played for Buddy Ryan’s 46 defense in Chicago, so they know unlimited pressure schemes.

 One mistake against this talented defensive front could destroy the game and the season for the Birds.
 Adding Young to the already talented Washington defensive front could make them virtually unstoppable.
 I can guarantee you that Del Rio and Rivera are going to create game situations that make the Eagles offense look horrible.
 The Eagles will need to protect the football in those situations.
 One of the keys to the Birds keeping the Washington defense under control will be establishing a running game against this crew.
 The Eagles will need to utilize every ounce of talent they have on the roster to win this game and leave Washington in one piece.